 What Not To Do

-Under no circumstances should you plug, tape, or close an area where you find yellow jackets entering and exiting on structures, especially your home.
-This angers them, causing them to start looking for alternative routes to and from their nest and ultimately results in them chewing their way into living quarters.
-Openings that have yellow jackets can be sealed and caulked in November once new queens and workers have abandoned their nest.
+Under no circumstances should you plug, tape, or close an area where you find yellow jackets entering and exiting structures, especially your home.
+This angers them, causing them to start looking for alternative routes to and from their nest, and ultimately results in them chewing their way into living quarters.
+Openings with yellow jackets can be sealed and caulked in November once new queens and workers have abandoned their nests.

 Learn more about our home pest control and stinging insect control solutions in Port Huron.